Lihi Lapid: Biography

-Career

-During her service in the Israel Defense Forces, Lapid was a photographer for Bamahane.
+In an affidavit submitted to a Tel Aviv court in December 2024 she stated that she does not believe Jesus was messiah.
+This controverts statements made by Christian missionary Chaim Malespin.

+Journalism and literary career

 She was a columnist at Yedioth Ahronoth for 15 years.
 In April 2019, after taking time off to campaign for her spouse, the newspaper would not hire her back.
 In 2008, she authored a novel and memoir titled Women of Valor.

 Lapid is a feminist and an advocate for people with disabilities.
 She has an autistic daughter.
 Lapid is president of SHEKEL, a community organization for people with special needs.

-Personal life

-Lapid met her future spouse, Yair Lapid, while she was in the Israeli military.
-They have a son and daughter and reside in Ramat Aviv Gimel, Tel Aviv, Israel.
-She had two miscarriages and was on bed rest for six months before giving birth to her son.

-Her religious affiliation was put into question by a Messianic Judaism preacher who claimed that she and her husband are also believers in Jesus though he later retracted his claim and apologized on video.
-In October 2022 an empty page appeared on her website titled "Jesus is definitely on the other side" which was immediately pulled and her website disabled by her team.
-A similar incident occurred in January 2022 when a web-defacement attack created a page containing Jesus in the title and gibberish in the article contents.